bretthop/link-board-heroku/README.md

 ## TODO

 - Remove the front end code from this repository and load it via a a tool (maybe create one with Rust)
+- Add valdiation when creating a user so that the same username can't be used twice
+- Replace query params with url parms (i.e. DELETE /api/links?id=1 => DELETE /api/links/1)

 ### Backend